 I don’t want to reveal too much about myself at this stage, though I should tell you I went to University and gained a degree in Electrical Engineering straight after high school.

-All that mental torture somehow landed me a job at a large gold processing plant in a very remote small town in another state, and from there, the work odyssey continued with eight other unfulfilling jobs.
+After surviving the mental torture of studying engineering, I somehow landed a job at a large gold processing plant in a very remote small town in another faraway state.

-Would I do it all again if the Greek Gods gave me a chance?
-Hell no!
-I’m not that crazy.
+Would I do it again if the Greek Gods gave me a chance?
+Oh hell no!

-I actually won a club championship with two other much older guys, who were my teammates.
+I won a club championship with two other much older guys, my teammates.

-After that, I was invited to try out for the state team but got absolutely thrashed.
+After that, I was invited to try out for the state team but got thrashed.

 I also practiced Shaolin Kung Fu for a while in my teenage years, only getting up to a green sash (belt) level.

-Back then, I was a mad Bruce Lee and martial arts fan.
-I even had my own nunchucks and a blowpipe that I used to practice with on my dartboard.
+Back then, I was a mad Bruce Lee martial arts fan.
+I even had nunchucks, as well as a blowpipe that I practiced with on my dartboard.

 I also loved playing eight-ball and snooker after getting a pool table for the garage.

-My biggest pride and joy was definitely my bike.
-First off with my blue Malvern Star bike and later my cool red dragster, which I built from the frame up.
-They were the wonder years.
+My biggest pride and joy were my bikes.
+First off, with my blue Malvern Star bike, which ended up getting stolen.
+Later on, my cool red dragster, which I built from the frame up.
+They were the Wonder Years!

-Fishing was another huge hobby of mine, which lasted from my teenage years right up to my mid-twenties.
-In one of my posts, you can even see me holding a Queen snapper.
+Fishing was another hobby, mainly from my teenage years to my mid-twenties.
+In one post, you can even see me holding a Queen snapper.